To hear something asks very little of us. To listen places our entire being on notice.

 Working mainly in acrylics on both paper and wood panel, layers of washes over wood grain meet illustrative line work.
-Combining loose washes and rogue drips with representational imagery and surface pattern speak to the intersection of the domesticated mind and nature's frequencies.
+Combining loose washes and rogue drips with representational imagery and surface pattern speaks to the intersection of the domesticated mind and nature's frequencies.

 My imagery focuses on North American wildlife and northern landscapes.
 Larger series are inspired from either multiple week wilderness trips, experiences with plant medicine, or both.
 Themes of connection and loss, ecological grief, and animal mysticism imbue my work.

 My series titled After Eden asks us to face our difficult feelings around climate change and biodiversity loss so that we may actually be present with these processes.
 Rewilding: fire starter invites the viewer to rest in calming landscapes through honouring the ancient practice of gathering and bundling twigs to light fires with.

 With my latest series of drawings I am investigating limitations of colour and scale as a response to the limitations the pandemic has offered us.
 Animals are often drawn wearing pyjamas and are alone or in pairs.
 Floral patterns and plants tie them to the natural world, but the white paper simultaneously isolates them from it.
 There is a quietness to them as they process all the changes this last year and a half has brought.

 Influenced by artists who spend a great deal of time in wild landscapes to create their work, like Emily Carr, Meryl McMaster and Genevieve Robertson, I feel that immersion is key to developing deep listening.
 My exhibits always contain an audio and video component that loop throughout the gallery space and create an immersive atmosphere for the artwork to be experienced in.